slidesk/slidesk/README.md

 ## How to create a presentation

-In a directory, create a `main.tfs` file which is the entry point of your presentation.
+In a directory, create a `main.sdf` file which is the entry point of your presentation.

 ```
 slidesk <yourdirectory>
 ```

-will convert the `main.tfs` into an html file and serve it, it will open the default browser too.
+will convert the `main.sdf` into an html file and serve it, it will open the default browser too.

 A livereload is activated per default.

-## TFS Syntax
+## sdf Syntax

 ```
 # Main title